Understanding Your International Health Insurance Options

-Travel and international health insurance are essential items you cannot afford to leave unpacked.
-Whether you are an Expat, Nomad, traveling businessman or woman, adventurer, global thrill-seeker, or a vacationing addict, leaving home without the protections made possible by these insurance plans is a risk that is simply not worth taking.
+Health insurance is an essential item you cannot afford to leave unpacked.
+Where ever you are in your journey of life it is worth understanding the value of a health insurance plan that will cover your needs whether you take on the persona of a passport bro, expat, nomad, retiree, international assignee, remote worker, adventurer, global thrill-seeker, or a vacationing addict, leaving home without the protections made possible by these insurance plans is a risk that is simply not worth taking.

 We are the first to admit that insurance is not the simplest of products, and insurance policy contracts may not always seem very straightforward.
 We founded Insured Nomads with that understanding and have built insurance plans that tear down those barriers and make insurance much simpler with coverages that are straightforward and clear.
 We are upfront about what is covered and what is excluded.

-Travel insurance and international health insurance are two different types of plans that you can purchase for your travels.
-Travel insurance, or World Explorer Plans as we like to call them, is for those who plan to travel abroad for less than a year but more than seven days on one or several different trips.
+Travel insurance and international health insurance are two different types of plans that you can purchase for transferring the financial risk of illness and injury in this lifestyle.
+Travel insurance, our World Explorer plans as have designed them, is for those who plan to travel abroad for less than a year but more than seven days on one or several different trips.

-This type of insurance covers you for trip interruption and trip cancellation, health and medical emergencies abroad, personal property coverage, and personal liability protection.
-World Explorer Plans are comprehensive packaged policies that provide you with peace of mind that your health and financial assets will be protected in the event of covered losses.
+This type of insurance covers you for health and medical emergencies abroad, personal property coverage, and personal liability protection.
+World Explorer plans are comprehensive packaged policies that provide you with peace of mind that your health and financial assets will be protected in the event of covered losses.

-Our Global Health Insurance, or international health insurance, differs from World Explorer Plans in that it provides a comprehensive health and medical insurance similar to those plans you may have at home from your government, employer, or private health insurance companies.
-This insurance plan is best for those who plan to live or work abroad away from their home country for a year or more.
+Your options with us for comprehensive health/medical insurance are built for the long-term lifestyle as Connect (for individuals, couples and families) or Juvo (employee benefits, groups).
+These differ from travel insurance in that Connect and Juvo plans provides a comprehensive health and medical insurance similar to those plans you may have at home from your government, employer, or regional private health insurance companies.
+The Connect insurance plan is best for those who plan to live or work abroad away from their home country for a year or more, and Juvo can cover the remote workers in their home country, or a distributed team with members located in their home country and cross-border.

-If you are planning a short-term trip, like a 10-day trip to Fiji for your honeymoon and then return to your home country, you need a World Explorer Plan.
-If your company is assigning you to do research in the jungles of Brazil for two years, Global Health Insurance is the plan you need.
+If you are planning a short-term trip, like a 10-day trip to Fiji for your honeymoon and then return to your home country, you need a World Explorer plan.
+If your company is assigning you to do research in the jungles of Brazil for two years on your own then a Connect health insurance plan is the solution you need, but if it’s a solution for a few of you then it’s a custom built plan design in the Juvo series for your group employee benefits needs.

 Understanding the difference here is key when you are deciding what type of plan to protect your journey with.
 While both provide comprehensive protection and share many coverage similarities, they are designed for two unique types of travel plans.